KalaKit/KalaServer/readme.md

 # How to use

+First create content folder inside example folder.
+Then make index.html inside it with your preferred homepage content.
+And then add remaining stuff you want to show on your website.

-Compile the project from source using the existing CMakeLists.txt at root by running 'build_all.bat' and then open 'KalaServer_example.exe' inside 'build-release/example' or 'build-debug/example' to start the example server made with KalaServer.
+Then after those - compile the project from source using the existing CMakeLists.txt at root by running 'build_all.bat' and then open 'KalaServer_example.exe' inside 'build-release/example' or 'build-debug/example' to start the example server made with KalaServer.

 Documentation for connecting via url/ip:
 - [How to get access locally without a domain](docs/connect/local-access.md)